 Alongside the Fool, there may be a mythical and mysterious Beast!
 Traditionally, this would have been a Hobbyhorse, but now it is just as likely to be a Dragon or a Unicorn.
 Be assured all morris Beasts are friendly and just love doing what Beasts do best: tormenting and teasing the audience, especially children.
 Additionally, they like sunbathing, riding bicycles, drinking beer, and eating - eating money of course … coins of the realm.
 Phil Underwood compiled an archive of Morris Ring Animals some time ago which is well worth a visit Morris Ring Animal Archive

-And with his permission, I've re-edited a wonderful booklet by Ron Shuttleworth on Constructing a Hobby Animal
+And with his permission, I re-edited a marvellous booklet by the wonderful late Ron Shuttleworth on Constructing a Hobby Animal.
+Another of his great legacies.

 The Illustrious Order of Fools and Beasts